Camp on the Greenland ice sheet | Kangerlussuaq | West Greenland

 - All equipment incl. tent (shared, max 3 people in the tent), sleeping bag, crampons, hiking poles

 What to bring

 - The e-mail with the booking number and receipt is issued automatically and shows a successful payment.
-However, your booking is not finally confirmed until you receive an email from us firstname.lastname@example.org, which definitively confirms that it is available.
-This is due to COVID, as in many places there is, unfortunately, a lower selection of trips and supply of seats than before the pandemic.
+However, your booking is not finally confirmed until you receive an email from us firstname.lastname@example.org

 - Min.
-40 liters back pack (can be rented in the booking process)
+30-40 liters backpack with hip belt (can be rented in the booking process)

 - Layered clothing.
 Ideally, you should pack a thermal underwear layer (top and bottom), activity layer (e.g. hiking pants and shirt), insulation layer (e.g. fleece or down jacket), and outer layer of windproof clothing (top and bottom).
 You may not need all of this on any particular day, but you should have it available.
 You should always bring a windproof jacket, regardless of the weather.

 - For winter warm down jacket, wool-based layers, ski goggles, headlamps.

 - Warm hat, gloves, buff or scarf

 - Gaiters to protect your trousers from the crampons

 - Sunglasses, sunscreen & sun hat (depending on weather)